acomarcho/acomarcho/README.md

 ### Technologies that I'm planning to learn

 # Homepage and Portfolio
-You can visit me at https://www.marcho.site.
-Be wary that the site is still a work in project.
+You can visit me at https://marchotridyo.com.
+I also write blog posts there!

 # Featured Projects
 <a href="https://github.com/acomarcho/codykit-web">codykit-web</a>: Website for Cody Kit - The first coding based learning toy in Indonesia.
 Made with React.
 You can access the website at <a href="https://codykit.id/">here</a>.